Columbus Annotated Bibliography

 Yolen, Jane.
 (1992).
 Encounter.
 New York: Harcourt Brace Jovanovich.

-Sunshine, Catherine A. & Menkart, Deborah (Eds.).
+Sunshine, C. A., & Menkart, D. (Eds.).
 (1991).
 Caribbean connections: Classroom resources for secondary schools, overview of regional history.
 Available from The Network of Educators on the Americas, 1118 22nd Street, NW, Washington, DC 20037.

-Journal Articles, Book Chapters, and Books
+Teacher Resources: Journal Articles, Books, Book Chapters, and Lesson Plans

 Barreiro, J. (1990, Fall).
 View from the shore: Toward an Indian voice in 1992.
 Northeast Indian Quarterly, 7.
 4-20.